 Without that balance and a strong back, we can tend to close our hearts and harden our soft front.

-Kristin Neff, who’s well known for her research and work on self-compassion, has more recently introduced the concept of fierce self-compassion.
-The idea that being compassionate with ourselves and others doesn’t mean that there aren’t times when we need to be fierce and set boundaries.
+Kristin Neff, well-known for her research and work on self-compassion, has more recently introduced the concept of fierce self-compassion.
+The idea is that being compassionate with ourselves and others doesn’t mean that there aren’t times when we must be powerful and set boundaries.
 It’s about finding the balance and the understanding that it’s not an either/or.

-In addition to the balance between compassion and fierce self-compassion (boundaries) the concept of the soft front, and strong back is also helpful when we think of going through challenging times.
+In addition to the balance between compassion and fierce self-compassion (boundaries), the soft front and strong back concept is also helpful when we think of going through challenging times.

 Joan Halifax explains that having a strong back and soft front “is about the relationship between equanimity and compassion.”

-A strong back is about equanimity and our capacity to uphold ourselves, especially during difficult times.
+A strong back is about stability and our capacity to uphold ourselves, especially during difficult times.

 It means we are cultivating an ability to maintain a calm mind with emotional and mental stability.
 It enables us to be grounded, rooted, and strong while remaining flexible, adaptable, and open to change.

 The soft front is about opening to things as they are.
 It’s about accepting life as it is rather than longing or worrying about the future and wishing things were different.
 Cultivating this quality within ourselves enables us to remain open to life without shutting down or collapsing.

 When we cultivate a strong back and soft front within ourselves, we can weather the storms of life with strength, wisdom, grace, and an open heart.
-We develop the ability to actually grow as a result of the challenges.
+We develop the ability to grow as a result of the challenges.

-We unite the qualities traditionally associated with the feminine way of being—gentleness, empathy, receptivity, and sensitivity—with those traditionally associated with the masculine way of being—courage, independence, and assertiveness.
+We unite the qualities traditionally associated with the feminine way of being—gentleness, empathy, receptivity, and sensitivity—with those usually associated with the masculine form of being—courage, independence, and assertiveness.